2 pilots killed when jet collides with fire truck at New York's LaGuardia Airport

 Passenger says they helped each other escape the plane

-Passenger Rebecca Liquori said that after the plane hit turbulence while descending, she felt it brake hard and heard a loud boom.
+Passenger Rebecca Liquori said the plane hit turbulence while descending, and she then felt it brake hard and heard a loud boom.

 “Everybody just jolted out of their seats.
 People hit their heads.
-People were bleeding,” Liquori told News12 Long Island, a station where she once worked before becoming a nurse.
+People were bleeding,” Liquori told News12 Long Island, a station where she once worked.

 Liquori, who said she helped open the emergency exit door, recalled passengers helping each other slide down a wing to get out.